octohost/octohost/README.md

 8\.
 Take a look around at all of the frameworks and languages available at [https://github.com/octohost](https://github.com/octohost).

+There's lots to do, this is nowhere near done - but it's working as the backend for a service of ours.

+Got a change?
 Send us a pull request - we'll look at adding whatever is needed.

 A few notes
 --------

 1. The key to octohost is the Dockerfile in the root of any repo.
 That's what determines how the site is built and runs.
-2. Currently there is only a single exposed port working.
+2. Currently there is only a single exposed port working per container.
 3. Only websites can be pushed via git - any additional services - Redis, MySQL, Postgresql, etc. will need to be built and installed on the server.
+We're using external managed MySQL and Memcache at the moment.
 4. If you want to use your own domain name, just point a wildcard record to the server and edit the [/home/git/receiver](https://github.com/octohost/octohost/blob/master/receiver.sh) file.
 5. If you want to add an additional domain name record for your website - add a CNAME text file to the root directory.
 Here's an [example file](https://gist.github.com/darron/7571573).
 If it's not a wildcard - make sure to point the DNS there - it won't work otherwise.
+6. Port 8000 is blocked off on AWS, but will be wide open on Rackspace - login and change the password from the [default](https://github.com/shipyard/shipyard).

 To Build the VM's
 --------